-Pris is not only responsible for the vision, strategic and business planning in Be-novative, but she uses design thinking to plan and prioritize Be-novative’s new features based on customer needs and designs its collective intelligence algorithm to surface breakthroughs.
+Pris is not only responsible for the vision, strategic planning and business development in Be-novative, but she uses design thinking to plan and prioritize Be-novative’s new features based on customer needs and designs its collective intelligence algorithm to measure the impact of innovation and surface breakthroughs.

 Many companies say, they don’t have problems with finding ideas.
 They have problems with the acceleration and implementation of ideas.
 And the reason is because they expect the solution to come from the idea instead of from the question.
 99% of startups fail because they come up with the solution first, and not the question on how to create most value for the target group.
 They spend too much time on perfecting a solution that no one has ever seen or validated.
 The solution is to reflect on the Innovators’ DNA: empower people to spend more time on the discovery phase of problems — ask important questions and identify challenges on an everyday basis.
 And these design-infused companies, like Pixar, NEST, Apple, Amazon or Airbnb are the exponential organizations we all follow for innovation best practices.